Reiningecho90/chances-discord-bot-public/index.md

 One of the useless ones is the ':leaderboard' command, but try it out!

 Try out the ':battlestart' and ':guess' commands!
-These are the new mode included with v1.0!
+This is the new mode included with v1.0!
 The guess command takes one number (your guess) and the battle start command takes a range of numbers (first) and a chosen number to guess (second)!

+Example of starting a battle: ':battlestart 50 5' Example of guessing wrong in a battle ':guess 45' Example of ending a battle: ':guess 50'